 6 - 12 months

-A breast auto-augmentation is a procedure that uses your own breast tissue to enhance the shape of your breasts.
+Breast auto-augmentation is a type of surgery that uses your own breast tissue to enhance the shape of your breasts.
 Often, it is combined with a breast uplift which is known as a mastopexy auto-augmentation.
 This breast auto-augmentation overview will introduce you to the treatment.

 2 to 4 hours